How Stress At Work Impairs Mental Health

 Stress on the Job

-The research, led by associate professor Samuel Harvey from the Black Dog Institute in Sydney, Australia, examined the impact of job stain, defined as “a combination of low job control and high job demands”, on mental health.
-People have also seen a relationship when it comes to how work related stress can have an impact on their family relationships.
-Stress is something many people go through and there are always ways that we can reduce this.
-By checking out sites such as https://www.aspirantsg.com/work-related-stress/, you’ll soon be able to find the right balance between spending time working and building healthy relationships with your family.
-You can always find a way of making situations like this a lot easier.
+The research, led by associate professor Samuel Harvey from the Black Dog Institute in Sydney, Australia, examined the impact of job stain, defined as “a combination of low job control and high job demands”, on mental health and general employee wellness.
+People have also seen how work-related stress can have an impact on their family relationships.
+Sometimes work-related stress can cause a stress-related illness such as depression or heart problems.

 Harvey and his colleagues analyzed data from 6,870 individuals enrolled in the UK’s National Child Development Study.
 They focused on whether people who experienced a high level of job strain at age 45 would go on to develop mental health issues by age 50.
 To determine job strain, the participants answered questions about their decision-make abilities at work and their ability to use their skills at their discretion to answer questions about workload, work place and other demands the job entailed.